simonkairu/GalaArt/Gala/README.md

   * Search for different categories of photos
   * Copy a link to the photo to share with my friends
   * View photos based on the location they were taken

+  ## Setup/Installation Requirements
+ ### To interact with the ArtGala web application:
+* Have the latest version of browser installed
+* Click on this <a href = "https://artgala.herokuapp.com/">link</a> to view the gallery.